-Hopefully you’ve enjoyed this resource, but more importantly, I hope it has helped you clear some of the questions or doubts you had before reading it.
+Hopefully, you’ve enjoyed this resource, but at the same time, I hope it has helped you figure out some of the questions or doubts you had before reading it.

 Nutrition is a tricky subject since new research is constantly popping up, so what is true today may not so tomorrow.
 As such, it’s important to have reliable resources on hand.

 Like you, I love to read about stuff and it’s crucial to have access to enlightening information that will help me steer me onto a better path.
 Allow me to share some of the amazing resources I usually count on to give me the most up to date information on vegan nutrition.